Indian Railway Catering and Tourism Corporation: Train operations

 IRCTC operates luxury trains such as Maharajas' Express, Deccan Odyssey and other special tourist trains with varied classes.
 These may include standard coaches, regular coaches with modifications and specially designed coaches with coupes, dedicated cabins and suites.

 IRCTC also operates a few express trains in co-ordination with Indian Railways.
 In 2020, the IRCTC began operating the first private train, a Tejas Express from New Delhi to Lucknow.
-IRCTC also operates the Ahmedabad–Mumbai Central Tejas Express and Kashi Makahal Express.
+IRCTC also operates the Ahmedabad–Mumbai Central Tejas Express and Kashi Mahakal Express.

 Travel and insurance

 IRCTC also organizes package tours for domestic and foreign tourists.
 IRCTC also enables booking of various services including hotel, flight, taxi, and food delivery in co-ordination with third parties through the platform.

 IRCTC offers travel insurance for passengers through a third party insurer.
 In 2018, a security researcher reported that a free travel insurance scheme offered by IRCTC, which caused users on their app to be redirected to a third party insurer, had left the information of approximately 2 lakh passengers exposed for two years.
 In response, IRCTC discontinued the insurance scheme before fixing the vulnerability that had left this data exposed.